Minh Hằng: Music career continuation

 In 2007, she began working with Thiên Thi Entertainment as her contract with Lasta Entertainment had ended previously.
 She claimed to stop acting temporarily so she could have time to focus on music instead.
 To make her teen idol, a big campaign was put out to promote a modern, innocent-looking, active and sexy idol for her.

 In 2008, she debuted first album titled Một Vòng Trái Đất which later became a hit as a variety of teenage audiences widely loved it, especially on the Internet.
 The debut album consisted of ten songs and most of them were composed by songwriter Nhat Trung, the album release set a record on sale as to be the highest sale of all times in Vietnam music industry.
-In October 2008, she held first ever national wide liveshow, starting from Middle Regions to North Regions such as: Nghe An, Thanh Hoa, Nam Dinh, Hai Phong, Ha Noi,...
-Singer Duy Khanh, rapper Young Uno and ABC dance group were guests in her liveshow.
+In October 2008, she held first ever national wide live show, starting from Middle Regions to North Regions such as: Nghe An, Thanh Hoa, Nam Dinh, Hai Phong, Ha Noi,...
+Singer Duy Khanh, rapper Young Uno and ABC dance group were guests in her live show.

 The success of "Dream Calling"

-Despite of acting in numerous TV dramas such as: Mộng Phù Du, Vì Đó Là em, Cái Bóng Bên Chồng, Gọi Giấc Mơ Về (Calling The Dream) was the most favorite TV drama by the audience, it received big attention from them as well.
-She starred as Phụng, a highschool girl who owns weird personality living a simple life, has a golden heart as well.
+Despite acting in numerous TV dramas such as: Mộng Phù Du, Vì Đó Là em, Cái Bóng Bên Chồng, Gọi Giấc Mơ Về (Calling The Dream) was the most favorite TV drama by the audience, it received big attention from them as well.
+She starred as Phụng, a high school girl who owns weird personality living a simple life, has a golden heart as well.
 In order to make a good appearance of the character, she had to gain 9 kg of weight, as the film ended, she was on diet to stay in shape again.
 For this role, she won Favorite Actress of The Year award from HTV Awards 2008 with 17,000 votes via phones.

 After focusing on music, in 2008, she was invited to be the leading role of the movie Giải Cứu Thần Chết (Rescuing the God of Death) (the sequel of Nụ Hôn Thần Chết (Kiss of the God of Death), this was a romance comedy film which was released in Lunar New Year of 2009.
 The movie's revenue was 14 billion Vietnam Dong after 15 days since the release.

 In 2009, director Vu Ngoc Dang was in charged of remaking the successful Korean drama titled "Full House".
 The cast included many famous artists from various fields.
 In the drama, Minh Hang starred as Minh Minh, Luong Manh Hai as Vuong Hoang – leading male role of the drama.
 Beside, there were many guests such as singer Lam Truong (as Dinh Phong), singer Thuy Tien (as Bao Yen), actress Tang Thanh Ha,...The remake started filming in May 2009 with 26 episodes, however it was cut shorter later with only 23 episodes instead.